 ‘Hello’ is often the first word that people learn when studying Korean.
-Learning this simple phrase helps you make friends, greet acquaintances, and seem like an overall friendly person!
+Learning how to say ‘hello’ in Korean helps you make friends, greet acquaintances, and seem like an overall friendly person!

 It’s very likely one of the words that you will use most often when speaking Korean.

 The Korean word for ‘hello’ changes based on who you are speaking to.
 This is because there there are different ways of speaking depending on where you fall in the social hierarchy.
 Generally speaking, the more formal versions of the words are longer whereas the informal versions are shorter and simpler.

 Sound complicated?
 Not to worry!
 We’ll simplify it for you so you can learn the most common ways to say ‘hello’ in Korean first.

 We’ll also explain some other greetings you might hear so you can be prepared to start speaking with Koreans–in Korean!

 Get ready.
 This lesson is going to take you through some of the different ways to say ‘hello’ in Korean!

 1. 안녕 (annyeong)

 Usually people learn standard Korean before informal Korean.
 The reason is, standard Korean can be used with almost all people.
 You would only use informal Korean with people who are lower than you in the social rank.